abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 40. In the folder that contains the `server` folder, open the terminal and use command `npx create-react-app client` to build out a basic React app.

-41. Use command `cd client` followed by `npm start` to make sure that this works, and that you can see `localhost:3000` in your browser.
+41. Use command `cd client` followed by `npm run dev` to make sure that this works, and that you can see `localhost:5173` in your browser.

 42. Shut down the server for now using `ctrl + c`.
 Use command `npm install react-router-dom axios dotenv` and once it's done, start the server back up with `npm run dev`

 We're going to be using `react-router-dom` to manage front-end URL changes

-43. Erase what is originally on `App.js` so we can write it ourselves.
+43. Erase what is originally on `App.jsx` so we can write it ourselves.

 44. Import useEffect and useState: